 “Ann-Margret.”
 Sharon blushed.
 “I’m flattered.”

 How girlish Sharon was.
-Her stomach was firm and her neck was as delicate as a bird’s, as if she were in perennial youth.
+Her stomach was firm and her neck was as delicate as a bird’s as if she were in perennial youth.
 The California culture of outdoor activities, veganism, and trail mixers suited her.
-Timothy was hooked on sugar and fried foods, as was Linda, and being with her was all about indulgence.
+Malcolm was hooked on sugar and fried foods, as was Linda, and being with her was all about indulgence.
 Brown rice disgusted him, and chicken breast made Linda scoff.
-Timothy found all this amusing at the moment.
+Malcolm found all this amusing at the moment.
 Girth notwithstanding, he was in bed with a woman who boasted a physique that could ignite any man’s desire.
 She was crazy about him, too, she the most feminine creature he had ever touched.

-As Timothy fondled Sharon’s toes, he noticed the dim outline of a suitcase on a stand at the foot of the bed.
+As Malcolm fondled Sharon’s toes, he noticed the dim outline of a suitcase on a stand at the foot of the bed.
 Gray with grooves lining its edges, it resembled a steel block.
 A black travel bag sat on the suitcase.
 A pen, a notepad, and other office paraphernalia no doubt occupied its outer pockets.
 Such industrial designed baggage conjured the vision of a man in suit and tie, his face in shadows under the brim of a fedora hat, lost among a throng of businessmen dressed in the same code of anonymity.
 Sharon used to have a penchant for frills and ribbons.
-Their sophomore year, she would walk the corridors in ballet shoes with lace bows and a pink Hello Kitty binder in her arm.
+Their sophomore year, she would walk the corridors in ballet shoes with lace bows and with a pink Hello Kitty binder in her arm.

 “What are you thinking?” asked Sharon.